marcosvdotcom/Fall25_LibResearch/content/1-concept_to_question.md

 1. What ideas do you have for your research topic?
 	- _Write down 2 or 3 different research topic ideas in the form_
-1. Use Primo Research Assistant to explore your topic (3 to 5 queries)
+1. Use [PRIMO Research Assistant](https://alliance-uidaho.primo.exlibrisgroup.com/discovery/researchAssistant?vid=01ALLIANCE_UID%3AUID) to explore your topic (3 to 5 queries)
 1. Use your AI agent of choice to explore your topic, if you're not sure which to use just use ChatGPT (aim for 3-5 queries)
 	- _What do you notice about the similarities and differences with these tools?
 Share your thoughts in the form._
 1. Identify 3 key words or phrases you want to search in library databases